Intuit (NASDAQ:INTU) Issues FY 2022 Earnings Guidance

-Intuit (NASDAQ:INTU) last announced its quarterly earnings data on Monday, August 23rd.
-The software maker reported $1.97 earnings per share for the quarter, beating analysts’ consensus estimates of $1.59 by $0.38.
-Intuit had a return on equity of 28.76% and a net margin of 23.93%.
-The company had revenue of $2.56 billion for the quarter, compared to analyst estimates of $2.32 billion.
-During the same quarter last year, the firm posted $1.81 EPS.
-The firm’s revenue for the quarter was up 41.0% on a year-over-year basis.
-On average, analysts predict that Intuit will post 7.26 EPS for the current fiscal year.
+Several analysts have weighed in on the company.
+KeyCorp lifted their target price on Intuit from $475.00 to $625.00 and gave the company an overweight rating in a research note on Thursday, August 26th.
+Wolfe Research lifted their price target on Intuit from $520.00 to $650.00 and gave the company an outperform rating in a research report on Wednesday, August 25th.
+Oppenheimer lifted their price target on Intuit from $474.00 to $584.00 and gave the company an outperform rating in a research report on Wednesday, August 25th.
+Barclays lifted their price target on Intuit from $540.00 to $645.00 and gave the company an overweight rating in a research report on Monday, August 23rd.
+Finally, Exane BNP Paribas upgraded Intuit from an underperform rating to a neutral rating in a research report on Thursday, May 27th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and seventeen have given a buy rating to the company’s stock.
+Intuit has an average rating of Buy and an average target price of $544.55.

-A number of analysts have issued reports on INTU shares.
-Bank of America raised their target price on Intuit from $520.00 to $640.00 and gave the stock a buy rating in a research note on Wednesday.
-Oppenheimer raised their target price on Intuit from $474.00 to $584.00 and gave the stock an outperform rating in a research note on Wednesday.
-Stifel Nicolaus raised their target price on Intuit from $490.00 to $625.00 and gave the stock a buy rating in a research note on Wednesday.
-William Blair reaffirmed an outperform rating on shares of Intuit in a research note on Wednesday, May 12th.
-Finally, BNP Paribas raised Intuit from an underperform rating to a neutral rating and set a $470.00 price objective for the company in a research report on Thursday, May 27th.
-Seven analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus price target of $541.52.
+The business also recently declared a quarterly dividend, which will be paid on Monday, October 18th.
+Shareholders of record on Monday, October 11th will be given a $0.68 dividend.
+The ex-dividend date is Friday, October 8th.
+This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.48%.
+This is a boost from Intuit’s previous quarterly dividend of $0.59.
+Intuit’s payout ratio is currently 31.22%.

-In other news, CAO Mark J. Flournoy sold 665 shares of Intuit stock in a transaction dated Thursday, June 17th.
-The stock was sold at an average price of $475.27, for a total value of $316,054.55.
-Following the completion of the transaction, the chief accounting officer now owns 1,520 shares in the company, valued at approximately $722,410.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Raul Vazquez sold 1,100 shares of the business’s stock in a transaction that occurred on Friday, June 25th.
-The stock was sold at an average price of $483.08, for a total value of $531,388.00.
-Following the sale, the director now owns 1,589 shares of the company’s stock, valued at approximately $767,614.12.
+In other news, EVP Gregory N. Johnson sold 14,843 shares of Intuit stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $552.43, for a total value of $8,199,718.49.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CFO Michelle M. Clatterbuck sold 1,652 shares of Intuit stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $549.26, for a total value of $907,377.52.
+Following the completion of the transaction, the chief financial officer now owns 546 shares in the company, valued at $299,895.96.
 The disclosure for this sale can be found here.
-Insiders own 3.38% of the company’s stock.
+Insiders sold 18,260 shares of company stock worth $9,954,539 over the last quarter.
+3.38% of the stock is currently owned by corporate insiders.

 Intuit, Inc engages in the provision of business and financial management solutions.
 It operates through the following segments: Small Business and Self-Employed; Consumer; and Strategic Partner.
 The Small Business and Self-Employed segment offers QuickBooks financial and business management online services and desktop software, payroll solutions, payment processing solutions, and financing for small businesses.